wilbaker/VFSForGit/CONTRIBUTING.md

 - *Do not use exceptions for normal control flow*

   Prefer to write code that avoids exceptions being thrown (e.g. the `TryXXX` pattern).
-There are performance costs to using exceptions for control flow, and in VFS4G we typically need to handle errors where (and as soon as) they occur.
+There are performance costs to using exceptions for control flow, and VFS4G code typically needs to handle errors where (and as soon as) they occur.

 - *Provide the user with user-actionable messages whenever possible*